Home > Health & Fitness

 Your doctor may recommend a cardiac rehabilitation program to you.
 This program will help you learn what foods to eat and exercises to do to stay healthy.
 Eating well and exercising will help you start feeling healthy again.

-Before starting to exercise, your doctor may have you do an exercise test and should give you exercise recommendations an exercise plan.
+Before you start to exercise, your doctor may have you do an exercise test.
+You should get exercise recommendations and an exercise plan.
 This may happen before you leave the hospital or soon afterward.
-Do not change your exercise plan before talking with your doctor or nurse first.
+Do not change your exercise plan before talking with your health care provider.
+The amount and intensity of your activity will depend on how active you were before the heart attack and how severe your heart attack was.

 Take it easy at first: